-Market risk is changes in the value of assets from unexpected changes in volatility or prices on the financial markets, including that the value of the technical provisions may develop differently from the assets.
+Market risk is changes in the value of assets from unexpected changes in volatility or prices on the financial markets, including that the value of the technical provisions may develop differently from the assets, because of interest rate changes.
 The most significant market risks for Storebrand Livsforsikring are interest rate risk, equity market risk, property price risk, credit risk and exchange rate risk.

-During 2019, there has not been material changes in the measures to assess the market risk.
+During 2020, there has not been material changes in the measures to assess the market risk.
 Other changes to the risk are described under the sub-paragraphs.